fedora-copr/copr/doc/user_documentation.rst

 even though that build might not be the newest one.
 Also, if there are two builds of the same package version, it is undefined which one is going to be kept.

+Projects that opted-in for :ref:`creating_repositories_manually`, are exempt from the old package removal because of technical limitations.

 .. _`How is Copr pronounced?`: